microsoft/vscode-languageserver-node/protocol/src/common/proposed.diagnostics.md

 	 * diagnostic request for the same document.
 	 */
 	resultId: string;
-}
+};

 /**
  * A full diagnostic report with a set of related documents.
  *
  * @since 3.17.0 - proposed state
  */
-export interface RelatedFullDocumentDiagnosticReport extends FullDocumentDiagnosticReport {
+export type RelatedFullDocumentDiagnosticReport = FullDocumentDiagnosticReport & {
 	/**
 	 * Diagnostics of related documents.
 This information is useful
 	 * in programming languages where code in a file A can generate
 	 * diagnostics in a file B which A depends on.
 An example of
-	 * such a language is C/C++ where macro definitions in a file
+	 * such a language is C/C++ where marco definitions in a file
-	 * b.hpp can result in errors in a source file a.cpp.
+	 * a.cpp and result in errors in a header file b.hpp.
 	 *
 	 * @since 3.17.0 - proposed state
 	 */
 	relatedDocuments?: {
 		[uri: string /** DocumentUri */]: FullDocumentDiagnosticReport | UnchangedDocumentDiagnosticReport;
-	}
+	};
-}
+};

 /**
  * An unchanged diagnostic report with a set of related documents.
  *
  * @since 3.17.0 - proposed state
  */
-export interface RelatedUnchangedDocumentDiagnosticReport extends UnchangedDocumentDiagnosticReport {
+export type RelatedUnchangedDocumentDiagnosticReport = UnchangedDocumentDiagnosticReport & {
 	/**
 	 * Diagnostics of related documents.
 This information is useful
 	 * in programming languages where code in a file A can generate
 	 * diagnostics in a file B which A depends on.
 An example of
-	 * such a language is C/C++ where macro definitions in a file
+	 * such a language is C/C++ where marco definitions in a file
-	 * b.hpp can result in errors in a source file a.cpp.
+	 * a.cpp and result in errors in a header file b.hpp.
 	 *
 	 * @since 3.17.0 - proposed state
 	 */
 	relatedDocuments?: {
 		[uri: string /** DocumentUri */]: FullDocumentDiagnosticReport | UnchangedDocumentDiagnosticReport;
-	}
+	};
-}
+};
 ```
 * partial result: The first literal send need to be a `DocumentDiagnosticReport` followed by n `DocumentDiagnosticReportPartialResult` literals defined as follows: